pradeepngupta/tswindrush/docs/DEPLOYMENT.md

 Go to Settings / Pages, you will see

-Your site is live at [https://pradeepngupta.github.io/nextjs-typescript-tailwindcss/](https://pradeepngupta.github.io/nextjs-typescript-tailwindcss/)
+Your site is live at URL